Islandora/documentation/docs/installation/docker-compose.md

 [Download Docker](https://www.docker.com/products/docker-desktop)

 !!!
 Warning "Memory, Processors, and Swap Requirements"
     To run ISLE on Docker Desktop, you must increase the resources allocated to the software.
-See Docker docs on [setting resources on Windows](https://docs.docker.com/docker-for-windows/#resources) or [setting resources on Mac](https://docs.docker.com/docker-for-mac/#resources).
+See Docker docs on [setting resources on Windows](https://docs.docker.com/docker-for-windows/#resources) (see note on how to allocate/restrict memory when using WSL 2) or [setting resources on Mac](https://docs.docker.com/docker-for-mac/#resources).

     **CPUs (processors)**: The CPUs allowed to Docker Desktop are still shared with the host machine, so increasing this to the maximum value should allow both the Docker containers and your host machine to run simultaneously.